andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 - There is a [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) that enables autocomplete functionality which again helps speed up the flow of styling
 - The build process also scours your files for the CSS classes that you have actually used and only adds them to the production build reducing the size of the CSS file.

-## What makes the Tailwind CSS developer experience better?
+## What makes the Tailwind CSS developer experience good?

 In terms of developer experience once you get over it looking like horrible **tag soup** with all those CSS classes scattered through your HTML/JSX files you will start to notice a couple of things: